billthefarmer/diary/README.md

 See [Markdown](https://daringfireball.net/projects/markdown) for
 markdown syntax.

+## Scrolling
+Scrolling the page up will temporarily hide the floating button.
+Scrolling down restores it.

 ## Search
 You may search diary entries, the search will update as text is entered into the search field.
-Use the search widget or keyboard action button for find next.
+Use the search widget or keyboard action button to find the next match.

 ## Find all
 You may find all diary entries that contain the current search